 It’s kind of difficult to abide by this rule when you’re cruising the Caribbean but I think at the bare minimum you should wear a hat throughout the day.
 The last thing you want is heatstroke and sun poisoning in addition to seasickness.

 9) stay hydrated

-This tip goes hand in hand with the tip above.
+This tip goes hand in hand with the tip above it.
 Make sure you drink plenty of water throughout the week.
-Staying hydrated on water is so important; you’re perspiring more and it’s easy to forget to drink when you’re having fun exploring a new place every day.
+Staying hydrated is so important; you’re perspiring more and it’s easy to forget to drink when you’re having fun exploring a new place every day.
 The ships always have plenty of water available so take advantage of that!